 The SAW program welcomes Novice Sweep Learn to Row graduates and Intermediate/Novice Rowers (INR) to register for SAW and join our practices.

 Being a part of the SAW program means joining a team of rowers that participates in community and club events as well as regular practices.
-SAW rowers are expected to participate in a minimum of two Capital volunteer events per season.

 - Improve basic rowing technique, building on novice class work

 - Renew and rebuild rowing skills of rowers returning to the sport

 - Basic rigging

 Contact the SAW Program Co-Representatives for information on rowing with the SAW program.